appuio/docs/appuio-docker-builder.rst

 Multi-stage builds
 ------------------

-**Note**:: As of September 2017 multi-stage builds are a beta feature included in the secure Docker builder.
+**Note**: As of September 2017 multi-stage builds are a beta feature included in the secure Docker builder.

 **Note**: Multi-stage builds can't be used when the source image for a build is